 - Rejecting the Bible for its nastiness, real or perceived—whether Mosaic laws, Israelite genocide, Jesus’ exclusivity, his talk of hell or his dying for our sins

 Like every culture before it, ours has blind spots, distortions and false fronts we don’t see.
 And it’s always easier to go with the popular thinking of the day, though much that an ascendant culture deems true is seen to be false when that culture declines.
-Though we may not want to see it, Western civilization has already begun its descent to dystopia.
+While we may not want to see it, Western civilization has already begun its descent to dystopia.
 Its bright, expansive phase is ending, to be followed soon by catastrophic burnout.

 Personal hairpin turns and sudden drop-offs

 As if the evils of so-called Christians and the hostility of a culture that negates what we believe aren’t challenging enough, we have our own weaknesses to contend with too.
-Our failure to grasp the nature of the journey, our feelings of unworthiness and our proneness to take offense at God can leave us unable to go on.
+Our failure to grasp the nature of the journey, our feelings of unworthiness and our proneness to take offence at God can leave us unable to go on.
 We may feel unable to forgive God for failing to “show up” when we needed him—for apparently

 - Taking our only child from us, or the love relationship we felt sure would work